 However, you heard it here first – and if you want you can hear it again from Simon himself, because it was recorded for posterity.

-Since last year I have been extending the PR and social media work of Holyrood Partnership by producing a weekly social media Scotland podcast, along with renowned journalist Shaun Milne, from leading Scottish multimedia agency, Deadline News.
+Since last year I have been extending the PR and social media work of Holyrood PR by producing a weekly social media Scotland podcast, along with renowned journalist Shaun Milne, from leading Scottish multimedia agency, Deadline News.

 It is called Quiet News Day, or QND and our first shot 2010 was on January 6 with episode 10.
 It featured a meaty interview with Simon Wall.